-Note: If a validator does not update the file status within the validation timeout, the file status is reset to "to\be\validated" and the file is released from the validator so that the file can be validated by a different validator.
+Note: If a validator does not update the file status within the validation timeout, the file status is reset to "to_be_validated" and the file is released from the validator so that the file can be validated by a different validator.
 The default timeout is 5 minutes.
-To edit the validation timeout, run the following command:
+To edit the validation timeout, go to Configuration > Transfer Server in the GUI and override the value for Post-Transfer Validation Timeout, or run the following command: